APPLICATION AND ADMISSIONS PROCESSES

 -The POS can be revised repeatedly as needed

--The POS Is required for the processing of most exceptions, and for certain awards, COOP approval, etc.
+-The POS Is required for the processing of most exceptions, and for certain awards, CPT approval, etc.

 -The POS Is required before submitting an Application of Degree (AFD) form